-- To prevent accidental scalding, set your water heater to 120° F or the manufacturer's recommended setting. - Install barriers such as safety gates around fireplaces, ovens and furnaces as well as at the tops and bottoms of stairs. - Don't carry or hold a child while cooking on the stove. - Use the back burner of your stove and turn pot handles away from the edge to prevent accidental hot food/liquid spills. - Unplug and safely store irons, flat irons and other appliances that might be hot to the touch. - Limit sun exposure.
+- Set your water heater to 120° F or the manufacturer's recommended setting. - Heat bottles by placing them in warm water rather than using a microwave.
+Make sure they have cooled to the appropriate temperature before feeding them to your baby. - Install barriers such as safety gates around fireplaces, ovens and furnaces as well as at the tops and bottoms of stairs. - Don't carry or hold a child while cooking on the stove. - Unplug and safely store irons, flat irons and other appliances that might be hot to the touch. - Limit sun exposure.
 If your child will be in the sun, use protective clothing and apply sunscreen before going outside and every two hours while outside.